origami1024/sea-battle/README.md

 5. login cookies and routing, so that on rejoining u go on same page? though the socket already dropped?
 6. give the dropped some time to come back
 7. globalchat - if not in a room - u get sent the global msgs
 8. in the preBattlePlacing component - make so that all ships are drawn purely from data in state, and so that it refreshes on some actions.
-For now components are moved separately!!!
+For now elements are moved externally through js!!!
-9. in the preBattlePlacing.
-Way to check from above the component, that all ships are placed and data is ready to be sent to server.
-So that ready button can be unlocked somewhere in the app.
+10. change readyToggle button to checkbox, fix design there
+11. make the readyToggle send data to server, and to the other room participant if there is one

 ## to start the server:
 go to src/ and do